b-hayes/notes/ReadMe.md

 ## Getting Started

 1. Clone or download this repository
-2. Open `public/index.html` in your web browser
+2. run `nom install` and `docker compose up` to start the application
-3. Start creating notes and folders using the sidebar controls
+3. Open your browser and navigate to `http://localhost:3000`

 ## Usage